Paying for our Churches

 How it works in practice

 In the Diocese of Chichester Parish Share is negotiated at a deanery level.
-Each PCC is provided with information about the indicative cost of providing ministry to that parish, known as Parish Ministry Costs, and the PCC is asked to make a pledge according to its ability.
+Each PCC is provided with information about the average cost of providing ministry to a benefice, known as Parish Ministry Costs, and the PCC is asked to make a pledge according to its ability.
+Many PCCs cannot pay as much as the average, so the system relies on those who can giving a little bit more to support the cost of deploying clergy in less affluent areas.

 The dissemination of information to parishes about Parish Ministry Costs and the collation of Parish Share pledges is done through the Deanery Treasurer.